Xaxis/jquery.php/README.md

 ### Multi Mode
 Multi mode allows you to call consecutive PHP functions as an object by passing the function name as the property.
-Each property references a an array of parameters to be passed to that function.
+Each property references an array of parameters to be passed to that function.
 When we return the results of a multi call to a variable an array is returned containing all the returned values.

 ```javascript